gerhynes/mysql-notes/README.md

 There is not much difference between a `LEFT JOIN` and a `RIGHT JOIN`.

 The result will include all rows from one of the joined tables, even if a given row has no match in the other table.
 The main difference between a `LEFT JOIN` and a `RIGHT JOIN` is whether the left or right table is the one from which you get all rows.

+## Many to Many

+In the real world, things will often have many to many relationships.

+- Books <-> Authors
+- Students <-> Classes
+- Social Media Posts <-> Hashtags

+To describe a many to many relationship between two entities, you need three tables: one for each entity and a **union table** to connect them.

+For example, Reviewers and Series are joined through a Reviews table.
+Reviews will have a foreign key pointing to Series and another pointing to Reviewers.